SaaS Compliance

 Cons

-• No clear indication of support for the 48-hour exit settlement mandate.
+• No clear evidence of adherence to the 50% Basic pay mandate.

 Pricing signal: Indicative per-employee or module pricing — confirm on the official site.